DeeboyEdx/speech2input/README.md

 # speech2input

-Use your smart home device to command or dictate to your Windows computer.
+Convert dictated commands or dictate to your Windows computer.

 ## Demo Video